Nominal Type Theory by Nullary Internal Parametricity

 \section{Nominal Primitives for Free}

-In this section, we argue that the central features in a number of earlier nominal type systems, can essentially be recovered in nullary PTT.
-The case of nominal pattern matching is treated separately, in the next section.
-Concretely, we consider Shinwell, Pitts and Gabbay's FreshML \cite{DBLP:conf/icfp/ShinwellPG03}, Sch\"opp and Stark's bunched nominal type theory which we shall refer to here as \sysSchopp{} \cite{schopp2004dependent,DBLP:phd/ethos/Schopp06}, Cheney's \sysCheney{} \cite{DBLP:journals/corr/abs-1201-5240} and Pitts, Matthiesen and Derikx's FreshMLTT \cite{DBLP:journals/entcs/PittsMD15}.
+In this section, we argue that the central features in a number of earlier nominal dependent type systems can essentially be recovered in nullary PTT.
+One notable exception is nominal pattern matching (discussed in the next section), which is recovered in our extension PNTT.
+Concretely, we consider here Shinwell, Pitts and Gabbay's FreshML~\cite{DBLP:conf/icfp/ShinwellPG03}, Sch\"opp and Stark's bunched nominal type theory \sysSchopp{}~\cite{schopp2004dependent,DBLP:phd/ethos/Schopp06}, Cheney's \sysCheney{}~\cite{DBLP:journals/corr/abs-1201-5240} and Pitts, Matthiesen and Derikx's FreshMLTT~\cite{DBLP:journals/entcs/PittsMD15}.
 The central features we identify there, are: existential and universal name quantification, a type former expressing freshness for a given name, name swapping, and locally scoped names.
 Existential and universal name quantification are known to be equivalent in the usual (pre)sheaf or nominal set semantics of nominal type theory, but generally have quite different typing rules: the former is an existential type former with pair-like constructor and matching eliminator (opening the door to matching more deeply), whereas the latter is a universal type operated through name abstraction and application (getting in the way of matching more deeply).
-We note that some systems (FreshMLTT, \sysCheney{}) support multiple name types, something we could also easily accommodate but leave out so as not to distract from the main contributions (but see \cref{sec:related-work}). \sysSchopp{} even allows substructural quantification and typal freshness for arbitrary closed types (rather than just names), which is not something we intend to support and which inherently seems to require a bunched context structure.
-In what follows, we will speak of `our rules', not to claim ownership (as they are inherited from Bernardy, Coquand and Moulin \cite{bernardy2015presheaf} and Cavallo and Harper \cite{DBLP:journals/lmcs/CavalloH21}), but to distinguish with the other systems.
+We note that some systems (FreshMLTT, \sysCheney{}) support multiple name types, something we could also easily accommodate, but leave out so as not to distract from the main contributions. \sysSchopp{} even allows substructural quantification and typal freshness for arbitrary closed types (rather than just names), which is not something we intend to support and which inherently seems to require a bunched context structure.
+In what follows, we will speak of `our rules', not to claim ownership (as they are inherited from Bernardy, Coquand and Moulin~\cite{bernardy2015presheaf} and Cavallo and Harper~\cite{DBLP:journals/lmcs/CavalloH21}), but to distinguish them from the other systems.